bootnecklad/Titan-Specifications/Specifications.md

     0 0 0 1  1 0 0 0   -  (INC Rs) - Increments the source register
     0 0 0 1  1 0 0 1   -  (DEC Rs) - Decrements the source register

+Second byte of operations that take two registers as arguments is assembled into:

+    S S S S  D D D D

+Second byte of operation that take only one register as an argument is assembled into:

+    S S S S  D D D D

 ## Interrupt/Exception operations ##

 These are generally used as system calls, the interrupt vector addresses is stored in the EEPROM on the external address bus.